douglasgscofield/R-package-utilities/README.md

 For data in this category, I have adopted some rules of practice.
-First, the data is kept in a file named after the object holding the data when loaded into R with the `data()` command, with appropriate extention.
+First, the data is kept in a file named after the object holding the data when loaded into R with the `data()` command, with appropriate extension.
 Second, the data is loaded into that named object and then saved as the only object within an `.RData` file named after the object.
 Thus for a data set providing an object named `foo`, the file `inst/extdata/foo.txt` contains the data that will be